mohammed-thaqee/Obstacle-D-A-using-LiDAR-data/README.md

 Experiment with ensemble learning and hyperparameter tuning for higher F1-scores.

-I hope to continuosly add on to the work I have done so far.
+I hope to continuously add on to the work I have done so far.
 I am also eager on bringing this to a fully functional prototype.
 If you'd like to contribute or collaborate it would be great.
-You can find my LinkedIn profile here:
+You can find my LinkedIn profile on the main profile page.